 A household toilet built as part of a community sanitation project in Badsu village in Himachal Pradesh, northern India.

-In addition to investing in improved technologies and urban market conditions, we support initiatives that help stimulate demand for improved sanitation, with a focus on the rural poor.
+In addition to investing in improved technologies and urban market conditions, we support initiatives that help stimulate user demand for improved sanitation.
 Part of this effort involves working with sanitation providers and partners to help them adopt more evidence-based practices so they can deliver sanitation services that meet people’s needs.
 It also includes promoting incremental shifts in social norms around toilet use that will lead to higher demand for better sanitation products and services as they become available.

 Policy and Advocacy